If you are seeing the message "Warning: Strange magnetic field" then firstly, "Don't Panic"!

 The Magnetometer and the Earth's Magnetic field

-Whenever SkEye is in automatic scrolling mode, SkEye gathers data from two or three sensors in your Android device.
-They are the accelerometer, magnetometer and gyroscope (if available).
+Whenever SkEye is in automatic scrolling mode, SkEye gathers data from two or three sensors in your Android device: the accelerometer, magnetometer and gyroscope (if available).

 The magnetometer measures the ambient magnetic field around the device, similar to a magnetic compass needle.
 Ideally, the device is surrounded by only the Earth's magnetic field which helps to figure out the direction accurately.